 When you own a boat anywhere along the southern and eastern coasts of The United States, you become acutely aware of the hurricane season from June to December.
 Some of these storms have a devastating effect, not only on boats but property and life itself.
 It is not surprising that boat owners usually have an app’ on their computers or phones linked to the principal United States authority on hurricanes, The National Hurricane Center (NHC), in Miami, which is part of The Oceanic and Atmospheric Administration, (NOAA).
 The NHC issues very detailed charts and information from the beginning of the Atlantic storms season, along with analysis of weather systems that might turn into hurricanes of varying severity. (www.nhc.noaa.gov) Florida is the southernmost leading edge in the United States to be effected by hurricanes.
 Britannia was in a marina halfway up the Florida coast at Cape Canaveral, being the nearest port to my home in Orlando.

 Hurricanes are categorized in five levels on what is known as the Saffir-Simpson hurricane scale, similar to the Beaufort scale that is so well known to yachtsmen.
 The big difference is that the Saffir-Simpson scale starts where the Beaufort scale leaves off at force 12!
 Anyone who has been at sea in anywhere near these winds knows it is difficult to even stand up and practically impossible to work on deck.
 The top hurricane level, number 5 has sustained winds starting at 155 mph!
 That's twice the velocity of a force 12! and really unimaginable or unsurvivable.
 Thankfully there have not been many of that strength that have made landfall anywhere on the North Atlantic path that storms usually followm from the bottom of the Caribbean northwards known as “Hurricane alley.”
-The last one was Katrina in August 2015, that crossed Florida as a category one killing 14 people then strengthened considerably in the warm waters of the Gulf of Mexico and smashed into New Orleans as a five, killing some 1800 people.
+In August 2015, Katrina crossed Florida as a category one killing 14 people then strengthened considerably in the warm waters of the Gulf of Mexico and smashed into New Orleans as a 5, killing some 1800 people.
 It's therefore hardly surprising that I was concerned in September 2019, as a monster hurricane was working it's way up the Caribbean chain of islands and reported to make landfall as a category 3 on the east coast of Florida, guess where, Cape Canaveral!
 It was named Dorian.

 These storms do change directions, and anyone with a television will have seen the incredible devastation and loss of life as Dorian roared into the low lying Northern Bahamas, reducing these pristine tropical islands into landscapes reminiscent of Hiroshima after the bomb.
 At the time the storm was hardly moving at 2 mph and lingered for two whole days as though wondering who to smash into next.
 The barometric pressure was 913 millibars and I had to tap my barometer on Britannia to see if it worked!